premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 <blockquote>

 Capacity is the total number of characters hold in the StringBuffer object.
-Whereas, length is the number of characters already present in the StringBuffer object.
+Whereas length is the number of characters already present in the StringBuffer object.

  </blockquote>